In This Post…

 You can use any plugin.
 You can use any theme.
 You can talk about whatever you want.
 This is very different from a hosted option where you can use their tools and their tools only.
 They might be nice tools, but you’re limited with what they choose to create for you.

 #3 – Massive Community

-WordPress powers 35% of the entire internet - and has about 60& market share among content management systems.
-Almost 15% of the top 100 sites in the entire world use WordPress.
+WordPress powers 43% of sites which use a CMS.
+It is, by far, the most popular content management system on the internet.
 So, as you can imagine, there is a massive community of WordPress users.

 That means a massive selection of themes.
 A massive selection of plugins.
 Massive amounts of tutorials and help all over the internet.
 There is pretty much nothing you can’t find an answer for with a simple Google search.
 Because, seemingly everybody uses WordPress.

 When you go with hosted, proprietary solutions such as Wix, Squarespace or WebFlow, then your entire site is dependent on their platform.
 Not only do they determine what capabilities you have and what the rules are, but they can (and will) delete your site the moment you don’t pay them.